Standardized Testing FAQs

 What are the SAT Subject Tests?
 Does my child have to take them?

 The College Board administers the SAT Subject Tests (formerly the SAT 2) in five subject areas: english, math, science, history, and languages.
 Of the 3,000 colleges and universities nationwide, only approximately 5%—mostly highly selective colleges with the most competitive applicant pool—use SAT Subject Tests as part of their admissions decision.
 Of those that require SAT Subject Tests, most require two tests although there is a small number that require three tests.
-Students can find information on testing requirements on individual college websites.

 How well does the IB curriculum align with SAT Subject Tests?